 The server soft deletes the folder's messages and subfolders but does not delete the folder itself.
-For any folder other than the Drafts folder, the server MUST NOT delete messages that are open with read/write access.
-For details about how a message is opened with read/write access, see [MS-OXCMSG] section 3.1.4.1.
 If the server fails to delete any message or subfolder, it sets the PartialCompletion field of the RopEmptyFolder ROP response buffer to nonzero (TRUE), as specified in section 2.2.1.9.2.